zaiisao/Documentation/en/Real-time-Messaging/RTM_releases_android.md

 ### New Features

-This release adds the call invitation feature, allowing you to create, send, cancel, accept, and decline a call invitation in a one-to-one or one-to-many video call.
+This release adds the call invitation feature, allowing you to create, send, cancel, accept, and decline a call invitation in a one-to-one or one-to-many voice/Video call.

 ### Improvements

 - Optimizes the object relations to facilitate understanding.
 - Renames some interfaces to conform to Java naming conventions.
 - Removes `ChannelMessageState` and `PeerMessageState` to simplify the process of sending a channel or peer-to-peer message.
 Uses `ChannelMessageError` and `PeerMessageError` instead.
+- Removes `IStateListener` for listening to message states.
+Uses the generic `ResultCallback` instead.

 ### API Changes